Consumer survey shows Thais hoping army will bring order after chaos

 It has also extended price caps on fuel to help consumers.
 Inflation hit a 14-month high of 2.62 percent in May.

-The UTCC's Thanavath said he expected the rice payments to inject about 100 billion baht ($3 billion) into the economy, along with 100 billion baht in promised loan guarantees for small firms plus 50-100 billion baht from initial investment in infrastructure.
+The UTCC's Thanavath said he expected the rice payments to inject about 100 billion baht (1.82 billion pounds) into the economy, along with 100 billion baht in promised loan guarantees for small firms plus 50-100 billion baht from initial investment in infrastructure.

 "That 200 to 300 billion baht could help push up economic growth by 1 to 1.5 percentage points this year and it's very likely the economy will grow 2.5-3 percent," he said.